CSC3170-2022Fall/project-team-4/README.md

 <!-- TODO: -->
 Test Example: `insert into enrolled values '102', '22100', 'B+';`

+The `CommandInterpreter.insertStatement()` firstly parse and generate a Row data from the Insert command.
+Then it will try to insert this Row into the table using ` Table.add()`.
+The program will get the return from ` Table.add()` and output whether program successfully insert the value.

 **Creat Table**
 <!-- TODO -->
  `<create statement> ::= create table <table name> <table definition> ;`